spotDL/spotify-downloader/README.md

 pip install bs4
 pip install pafy
 ```
-[OPTIONAL] If you want to convert downloaded music to mp3 (from m4a) install ffmpeg:
+[OPTIONAL] If you want to convert downloaded music to mp3 (from m4a) install avconv:
 ```
-sudo apt-get install ffmpeg
-or download from https://ffmpeg.zeranoe.com/builds/ for windows
+sudo apt-get install libav-tools or download from https://libav.org/download/ for windows
 ```

 # Installation & Usage: